kcshum/pose-conditioned-NeRF-object-fusion/README.md

   <img width="900" src="https://github.com/kcshum/pose-conditioned-NeRF-object-fusion/assets/41816098/52277184-576a-440a-a969-09597ead7b38">
 <br>
 </p>
-  We aim to insert an object into the background.
+We aim to insert an object into a NeRF background.
 We first customize and fine-tune a text-to-image diffusion model for view synthesis in an inpainting manner, then apply the model to progressively fuse an object into background views to update a background NeRF.